Andrew-Benson-CER/ORCADocs/docs/source/EnglishRemGuide.rst

 5.1 Summary
 ^^^^^^^^^^^

-This page provides an overview of the information entered in the NOC.
-The information contained on this page can only be changed by CER staff.
+The Summary page provides an overview of the information entered in the NOC.
+This information can only be changed by CER staff.
+Please notify CER staff of any errors using the Remediation inbox at remediation@cer-rec.gc.ca.

 5.2 Contacts
 ^^^^^^^^^^^^

+All contacts for a REM event receive automatic notifications generated by the system for the REM event.

-The contacts screen will display the contact information entered in the initial contact page.
-Additional contact may be entered on this screen by selecting “Add Contact.”
-Contact information can be modified by clicking “Edit” to the right of the contact.
+The Contacts page displays contact information entered in the initial contact page.
+Selecting “Add Company Contact” to add additional contacts.
+Modify contact information by clicking “Edit” to the right of the contact.

 |image31|

-Please keep the contact information up to date and accurate.
-Make sure to update this field when the company contact is changed.
-There must be at least one contact for each REM.
-If there are multiple contacts on this page, each contact will receive notifications for this REM event.
+Please keep contact information up to date and accurate and update this field whenever company contact(s) are changed.
+Every REM event needs at least one contact

 5.3 Remediation Reports
 ^^^^^^^^^^^^^^^^^^^^^^^

-This page lists the reports required by the CER for this REM event, according to the Remediation Process Guide.
-To access the list of required remediation reports, select “Remediation Reports.”
+Reports (e.g., Remedial Action Plan, Annual Update) are requested automatically by the system or manually by the CER lead environmental analyst, consistent with the CER’s Remediation Process Guide.
+The Remediation Reports  page lists the reports required by the CER for the REM event.
+Select “Remediation Reports” to access the list of required remediation reports.

 |image32|

-The “Upload” link next to the desired report should be used to upload the required documents by the specified submission date.
-Upon uploading a document, the CER's environmental analyst will be notified to review and follow up as appropriate.
-Documents can also be uploaded through the “Upload document” page.
-To view the details, documents and information requests pertaining to a specific report, select “Status” beside the desired report.
+Each report listed has a summary of its status and has an “Upload” link to upload required documents by the specified submission date.
+Upon uploading a document, the CER’s environmental analyst is notified and review and follow up proceed as appropriate.

+Alternatively, documents can also be uploaded through the Upload Document page.
+Select the “Status” link beside the desired report to view details, documents, and IRs pertaining to a specific report.

 |image33|

 5.4 Remediation Reports – Status and Details
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Below is an example of the “Status and Details” page for a RAP, one type of remediation report.
-The details about the report, attached documents, and information request, including IR response, and reviews are located on this page.
+An example of the Status and Details page for a RAP (one type of remediation report) is shown below.
+The details about the report, attached documents, and IR, including IR response, and reviews are on this page.

 |image34|

+Please Note: Accepted reports require no further action unless otherwise specified.
+Reports that are not accepted require consultation with CER staff and a new report submission.
+CER Staff comments explain why a report was not accepted.

 **Note:** The report acceptance for RAPs differ from other report types.
 When a RAP is accepted, the identified company contact/s will receive an